 For the specific application of ophthalmological solutions, a study sponsored by Alcon Laboratories concluded that there was no safety difference between those with or without the addition of BACs (24), even though multiple researchers reported pathological effects when ophthalmological solutions containing BACs as a preservative were used, compared to preservative-free solutions (25, 26).
 Multiple reports of BAC toxicity for such application have even motivated the development of preservative-free ocular solutions (27).
-Labeling recommendations from the European Commission for medicinal products containing BACs have also recognized eye irritation as a toxic effect from BACs (28).
+Labeling recommendations from the European Commission for cai, active ingredient.